Configure E2E Test in L3 Switching Environment

 ping 10.210.8.121

-This example assumes a reference network design with a three-tier leaf-spine topology.
-Each Gaudi 3 server is connected to all three tiers via its 6 QSPF-DD ports: ports 1&4 to ply0, ports 2&5 to ply1 and ports 3&6 to ply2.
+The below example assumes a reference network design with a three-tier leaf-spine topology.
+Each Gaudi 3 server is connected to all three tiers via its six QSPF-DD ports:

 ../../_images/gaudinet_image.png

-On the Gaudi 3 server side, the /etc/gaudinet.json file is required.
+The /etc/habanalabs/gaudinet.json file is required on the Gaudi 3 server side to configure network settings for Layer 3 (L3) routes.
 This file should include the Gaudi NIC MAC address, IP address, subnet mask, and gateway MAC address for each of the 24 NICs in the following format:

 {